 The President of the Huron County Soil and Crop Improvement Association, Doug Walker, took part in the media teleconference and said “it’s great to hear there are people optimistic about the future (of soil health) … I know I am.”

-The December 12 event is hosted by St. Clair Region Conservation Authority and partners with generous support of the federal-provincial-territorial Growing Forward 2 initiative and the Ontario Soil and Crop Improvement Association (OSCIA).
+Sponsors of the presentations by David R. Montgomery included the Government of Ontario, Huron County Soil and Crop Improvement Association, County of Huron, Maitland Conservation, St. Clair Region Conservation, Ausable Bayfield Conservation, and and with generous support of the federal-provincial-territorial Growing Forward 2 initiative and the Ontario Soil and Crop Improvement Association (OSCIA)..

 To learn more about Montgomery and his books you may visit his website at: dig2grow.com